HMS Winchelsea (1740): Career

 In 1747 Winchelsea was listed as having 16 guns and, under the command of Captain Dyves, was sailing with Admiral Byng in convoy for Gibraltar.

-In 1749, under the command of Thomas Cornish, Winchelsea transported passengers with Edward Cornwallis expedition to establish Halifax, Nova Scotia.
+In 1749, under the command of Thomas Cornish, Winchelsea transported passengers with Edward Cornwallis's expedition to establish Halifax, Nova Scotia.

 In March 1756, Winchelsea transported South Carolina's governor Henry William Littleton across the Atlantic from Portsmouth to his colony.
 The ship finally arrived at Charleston on 1 June.
 The Winchelsea, based in Charleston, was active in Caribbean waters in December 1756.
 Under Captain Hale, the ship took two French prizes, and chased a 12-gun French vessel into Cap‑Français.
 On 10 October, 1758, the ship was sailing off of Ireland when it was captured by the 60-gun French ship Bizarre and the 28-gun Mignonne.
 The ship was renamed Le Winchelsea under the French but was soon retaken on 27 October by the British privateer Duke of Cornwall.